kithekadk/kithekadk/README.md

 - 🔭 Find me on <a href="https://www.linkedin.com/in/daniel-kakinyi-70a8b6222/">LinkedIn</a>

-- 🌱 I’m ever learning
+- 🌱 On to Elixir

 - ❓ ng beast👌